xmtp/xmtp-dot-org/README.md

 Using the **Edit this page** link provides a guided flow for editing content and submitting a PR using the GitHub UI in a web browser.
 Note that this method only allows you to submit a PR to an **existing** documentation page.

-A PR is a request to the `xmtp.org` team to add (or pull) your content updates into the project and publish them to the documentation on the site.
+A PR is a request to add (or pull) your content updates into the project and publish them to the documentation on the site.
 After you submit a pull request, your proposed changes are publicly visible, meaning that anyone with a GitHub account can see them on GitHub.

 **To use the Edit this page link to submit a pull request:**